rajanimankhala/Code-Jam/README.md

      - **Europe** → Sports, Action
      - **Japan** → Role-playing, Platform
      - **Rest of World** → Sports, Action
-   -   **Corelation between Sales and Reviews**:
+   -   **Correlation between Sales and Reviews**:
-      - More reviews More Sales
+      - More reviews, More Sales
-      - Corelation is linear across Platforms
+      - Correlation is linear across Platforms
    -   **Platform Lifecycle**
-      - Lifecycle of Platform is squeezing with tech advancements and innovations
+      - The lifecycle of the Platform is squeezing with rapid tech advancements and innovations
    -   **Sales**
-       - Sports and Actions generates the highest sales across genres, while Strategy contributes the least
+       - Sports and Actions generate the highest sales across genres, while Strategy contributes the least
        - Gen Z strongly drives sales across all genres, with Sport, Action, and Shooter leading, while Millennials show minimal contribution except for Platform
        - Gen Z accounts for the overwhelming majority of global sales compared to Millennials

-## 📌 Recommendations
+# 📌 Recommendations

 ### 🔹 Platform Strategy
 - Focus on **emerging platforms** during peak sales cycles (new console launches)